codemetropolis/CodeMetropolis/docs/tests/manual/Test Reports/TR_080-CodeMetropolis_Minecraft_Version_Update_Converter_Tests_Before_Merge.md

-# Assessing CodeMetropolis Converter tool for Minecraft Version Update before merge.
+# Assessing CodeMetropolis Converter tool for Minecraft Version Update before merge

 | Datetime   | Test Case Link                                            | Tester            | Passed/Failed | Links to issues (if a bug is found) | Consequences (if the test case needs to be fixed)                                                                                                                                                                      |     |
 | ---------- | --------------------------------------------------------- | ----------------- | ------------- | ----------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | --- |